7max18/Geography-of-Blaseball/README.md

 # Topography-of-Blaseball
 The Topography of Blaseball visualizes each entry in a game's play feed as a set of points by converting each character's ASCII value to a z-value in a 3d surface, interpolating, and smoothing the result with a Gaussian filter.
+The result is exported as an html file titled "Game."
 The x- and y- values are determined by order in the feed string and the play's number.

 ## Requirements